-By the deadline provide the coordinator a one page document with your Supervisor, Thesis title, and Project Description (less than 100 words).
+By the deadline you will need to provide the coordinator a one-page document with your Supervisor, Thesis title, and Project Description (less than 100 words).
 Make sure that your supervisor has signed it!
 Please also email the instructor your thesis topic title and supervisor(s).

-REPORT 1: Due to your supervisor(s) on Monday, November 27, 2017.
+REPORT 1: Due to your supervisor(s) on Tuesday, November 20, 2018.
 This report includes:

-- Thesis Outline: One page overview of the intended study, including rationale and methods being used. - Introduction: State the problem (that is, your "thesis") in general terms.
-Provide here a detailed section on "Previous studies," leading to a discussion of the anticipated significance of your work in the context of these previous studies. - Methods: Describe in detail the methodology (theory, experimental, numerical, and field techniques) used for your work. - References: Back up your literature review with a comprehensive bibliography that provides appropriate general and specific references for your thesis topic..
+- Thesis Outline: One-page overview of the intended study, including rationale and methods being used. - Introduction: State the problem (that is, your "thesis") in general terms.
+Provide here a detailed section on "Previous studies," leading to a discussion of the anticipated significance of your work in the context of these previous studies. - Methods: Describe in detail the methodology (theory, experimental, numerical, and field techniques) used for your work. - References: Back up your literature review with a comprehensive bibliography that provides appropriate general and specific references for your thesis topic.